MathoAvito/link-harbor/README.md

 ## 🌟 Features

 ### Core Features
-- 🔐 **Secure Authentication** - Keep your bookmarks private and secure
+- 🔐 **Enterprise-Grade Authentication** - Secure user management with AWS Cognito
 - 📁 **Smart Organization** - Categorize and group your bookmarks effortlessly
 - 🌓 **Dark/Light Mode** - Easy on your eyes, day or night
 - 📱 **Responsive Design** - Perfect viewing on any device